stevekinney/redux-template/README.md

-# Incident Counter
+# Redux Template

-A sample React and Redux application for teacher React and Redux.
+A sample React and Redux application for teaching React and Redux.